numpy/numpy.org/content/en/about.md

 _Some information about the NumPy project and community_

 NumPy is an open source project aiming to enable numerical computing with Python.
-It was created in 2005, building on the early work of the Numerical and Numarray libraries.
+It was created in 2005, building on the early work of the Numeric and Numarray libraries.
 NumPy will always be 100% open source software, free for all to use and released under the liberal terms of the [modified BSD license](https://github.com/numpy/numpy/blob/master/LICENSE.txt).

 NumPy is developed in the open on GitHub, through the consensus of the NumPy and wider scientific Python community.
 For more information on our governance approach, please see our [Governance Document](https://www.numpy.org/devdocs/dev/governance/index.html).